robiningelbrecht/continuous-integration-example/README.md

 <h2>🍔 Hungry for more?</h2>

 This example touches only a few aspects of continuous integration and continuous development.
-There are lots of extra things you could cover, but I wanted to keep this clean and simple.
+There are lots of extra things I could have covered, but I wanted to keep this clean and simple.

 <h3>Integration tests</h3>